roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 -v, --verbose             Increase verbosity level (may be used multiple times) -o, --output=OUTPUT       Output file or device
 -d, --driver=DRIVER       Output driver
--s, --source=PORT         Source port triplet
--r, --repair=PORT         Repair port triplet --nbsrc=INT               Number of source packets in FEC block --nbrpr=INT               Number of repair packets in FEC block --sess-latency=STRING     Session target latency, TIME units
+-s, --source=PORT         Source port triplet (may be used multiple times) -r, --repair=PORT         Repair port triplet (may be used multiple times) --nbsrc=INT               Number of source packets in FEC block --nbrpr=INT               Number of repair packets in FEC block --sess-latency=STRING     Session target latency, TIME units